audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `metadata` | [File Metadata](#file-metadata) Object | The audio file's metadata.
 `addedAt` | Integer | The time (in ms since POSIX epoch) when the audio file was added to the library.
 `updatedAt` | Integer | The time (in ms since POSIX epoch) when the audio file last updated.
 (Read Only) `trackNumFromMeta` | Integer or null | The track number of the audio file as pulled from the file's metadata.
-Will be `null` if unknown.
+It will be `null` if unknown.
 `discNumFromMeta` | Integer or null | The disc number of the audio file as pulled from the file's metadata.
-Will be `null` if unknown.
+It will be `null` if unknown.
 `trackNumFromFilename` | Integer or null | The track number of the audio file as determined from the file's name.
-Will be `null` if unknown.
+It will be `null` if unknown.
 `discNumFromFilename` | Integer or null | The track number of the audio file as determined from the file's name.
-Will be `null` if unknown.
+It will be `null` if unknown.
 `manuallyVerified` | Boolean | Whether the audio file has been manually verified by a user.
 `exclude` | Boolean | Whether the audio file has been marked for exclusion.
 `error` | String or null | Any error with the audio file.
-Will be `null` if there is none.
+It will be `null` if there is none.
 `format` | String | The format of the audio file.
 `duration` | Float | The total length (in seconds) of the audio file.
 `bitRate` | Integer | The bit rate (in bit/s) of the audio file.